 What Is B2B Sales (and B2C Sales)?

 Salespeople have a common goal: sell their products and services to create value for their prospects.
 But since that audience isn’t always the same, sales are divided into two key camps: business-to-business (B2B) sales and business-to-customer (B2C) sales.

 The names of these two distinct areas are very descriptive: B2B refers to sales that happen between businesses, while B2C refers to businesses that sell directly to customers.

 This distinction is important to make because your mode of sales will have a huge impact on the strategies and tactics you use along the way.

-B2B sales is unique because salespeople often engage in more complex sales for higher order values.
-And the sales cycles are typically much longer in B2B sales than B2C sales.
+B2B sales are unique because salespeople often engage in more complex sales for higher order values.
+And the sales cycles are typically much longer in B2B sales than in B2C sales.

-In other words, businesses operating in the B2B space need to adopt long-term strategies and use a sophisticated stack of tech tools, in order to close deals and boost their revenues.
+In other words, businesses operating in the B2B space need to adopt long-term strategies and use a sophisticated stack of tech tools, to close deals and boost their revenues.